• Home

 Step 5: Melt the Chocolate

-Melt your almond bark or melting chocolate using a double boiler or in the microwave in 30-second intervals, stirring between each interval.
-Don’t overheat it — if the chocolate gets too hot, it thickens and seizes up.
+Melt your almond bark or melting chocolate using a double boiler or in the microwave in 30-second intervals, stirring in between each interval.
+Since chocolate can seize if it overheats, be careful not to overheat it.
+Wheeling chocolate will be smooth and will not be chunky.
+It will be warm enough to not be difficult to dip.

-If you’re using a double boiler, keep the heat at medium-low and stir frequently.
-If you’re using the microwave, 3–4 intervals of 30 seconds each is usually enough for a full package of almond bark.
+When using a double boiler, keep the heat at medium-low and stir often.
+In the microwave, for a full package of almond bark, 3-4 intervals of 30 seconds should be enough.

 Step 6: Dip the Truffles

-Pull 6–8 balls out of the freezer at a time.
-Using your dipping fork (or a regular fork if that’s what you have), lower each ball into the chocolate, coat it completely, then lift it out and let the excess drip off before setting it on the parchment-lined pan.
+Take 6 to 8 balls from the freezer at a time.
+With your dipping fork (or regular fork if that’s what you have), sink each ball into the chocolate and cover it completely.
+Lift the ball out and allow it to drip excess chocolate.
+Place the chocolate-covered ball on the parchment-lined pan.
+Move fast.
+The balls will begin to warm up quickly.

-Set each dipped truffle down gently.
-If you’re sprinkling the reserved Oreo crumbs on top, do it immediately while the chocolate is still wet — it sets up fast.
+Place each dipped truffle down carefully.
+If you want to sprinkle the Oreo crumbs on top, do that right away while the chocolate is still wet.
+It sets quickly!

 Step 7: Set and Serve